Nebula-Dragon/Portfolio/Personal/Mapmaking/README.md

 It's very complex and professional, but over a few months I had been learning it (with the help of community tutorials) and embarked on a project to make my own proper map, the files of which you see here.
 It's nowhere near finished, but I've found that I greatly enjoyed the process.
 Currently only the map geometry, textures and props are in place, there is still game logic, lighting and sound to do before it's a minimum viable product.
-I will post updates here as I develop it, after which I fully plan to get feedback on it from the TF2 mapping community, and improve on it some more.
+I will post updates here as I develop it, after which I fully plan to get feedback on it from the TF2 mapping community and improve on it some more.

 Here are some screenshots of the map within the Hammer editor: